opensearch-project/.github/CONTRIBUTING.md

 ## License Headers

 New files in your code contributions should contain the following license header.
-If you are modifying existing files do not remove or modify existing license headers.
+If you are modifying existing files with license headers, or including new files that already have license headers, do not remove or modify them without guidance.

 ### Java

 ```
 /*
+ * Copyright OpenSearch Contributors
  * SPDX-License-Identifier: Apache-2.0
- *
- * The OpenSearch Contributors require contributions made to
- * this file be licensed under the Apache-2.0 license or a
- * compatible open source license.
- *
- * Modifications Copyright OpenSearch Contributors.
-See
- * GitHub history for details.
  */
 ```

 ### Python
 ```
+# Copyright OpenSearch Contributors
 # SPDX-License-Identifier: Apache-2.0
-#
-# The OpenSearch Contributors require contributions made to
-# this file be licensed under the Apache-2.0 license or a
-# compatible open source license.
-#
-# Modifications Copyright OpenSearch Contributors.
-See
-# GitHub history for details.
 ```

 ### Shell
 ```
+# Copyright OpenSearch Contributors
 # SPDX-License-Identifier: Apache-2.0
-#
-# The OpenSearch Contributors require contributions made to
-# this file be licensed under the Apache-2.0 license or a
-# compatible open source license.
-#
-# Modifications Copyright OpenSearch Contributors.
-See
-# GitHub history for details.
 ```

 ## Review Process